 Here is a step-by-step description of what happens during a stress test using a treadmill:

-- The treadmill speed gradually increases
+- The treadmill speed will gradually increase.

-- The treadmill may go into an uphill, or incline, position
+- The treadmill may go into an uphill, or incline, position.

-- high or low blood pressure
+- high blood pressure

 - chest pain